enonic/xp-distro/README.md

 Set the desired version in `gradle.properties`, and run:

-    gradlew build
+    .\gradlew build

-Or, to assamble distribution content and installs it on the current machine:
+Or, to assemble distribution content and installs it on the current machine:

-    gradlew installDist
+    .\gradlew installDist

 By default, it will build a `generic` `server` build without including the JDK.